Learnd UK And Ireland Group Makes Strong Start To FY2026 With Adjusted EBITDA Up 63% Year On Year

 - ENDS -

-26.05.2026 CET/CEST Dissemination of a Corporate News, transmitted by EQS News - a service of EQS Group.
+26.05.2026 CET/CEST Dissemination of a Press Release, transmitted by EQS News - a service of EQS Group.

 The issuer is solely responsible for the content of this announcement.